Esri/arcgis-maps-sdk-dotnet-samples/README.md

 **Interactive samples demonstrate the ArcGIS Runtime API**

-> **WELCOME TO THE 200.0 BETA**: ArcGIS Runtime 200.0 beta samples are available for WPF, WinUI, and UWP.
-We have some MAUI samples ready for the beta, and many more will be available with the full launch of 200.0.
-Xamarin content has been removed.
-Xamarin is only supported in ArcGISRuntime 100.15 versions.
-These samples are still availble in the [`main branch`](https://github.com/Esri/arcgis-runtime-samples-dotnet) of the repository and will continue to be available in a 100.15 branch with the release of 200.0.
+> **Note**:  This branch is under ArcGIS Runtime 200.0.0-beta program and showcases changes we will be releasing in our upcoming 200.0.0 release.
+Sample are available for WPF, WinUI, and UWP.
+We have some MAUI samples ready for the beta, and many more will be available with the final release of 200.0.
+Please join the [Esri Early Adopter community](https://esriurl.com/agsrt200beta) to provide feedback and report issues.
+Also note, Xamarin content has been removed since Xamarin is only supported until ArcGISRuntime 100.15 versions.
+These samples are still available in the [`main branch`](https://github.com/Esri/arcgis-runtime-samples-dotnet) of the repository and will continue to be available in a 100.15 branch with the release of 200.0.

 ## Get started